 End the most common form of littering

-with one of the oldest form of communication
+with one of the oldest forms of communication

 Smoke